DelphineGambier/SEMI--CVVR2-Generative-adversarial-network/README.md

 - Training :
 To train the Gray Autoencoder run the [Gray_Autoencoder.ipynb](https://github.com/DelphineGambier/EMI--CVVR2-Generative-adversarial-network/blob/main/2-Autoencoders/Gray_Autoencoder.ipynb) Notebook.
 - Results :
+Encoded images obtained after training  :
 ![Results 3](/Ressources/results3.png)

+*Note : The results are better for images where there is only one apple*
 ### 2 - RGB autoencoder
+The principle here is to use the same type of autoencoder as for gray images but using it 3 times separately on each RGB component of a color image.
 - Training :
 To train the RGB Autoencoder run the [RGB_Autoencoder.ipynb](https://github.com/DelphineGambier/EMI--CVVR2-Generative-adversarial-network/blob/main/2-Autoencoders/RGB_Autoencoder.ipynb) Notebook.
 - Results :
+Encoded images obtained after training of the autoencoder on the red component of the images :
 ![Results R](/Ressources/resultsr.png)

+Encoded images obtained after training of the autoencoder on the green component of the images :
 ![Results G](/Ressources/resultsg.png)

+Encoded images obtained after training of the autoencoder on the blue component of the images :
 ![Results B](/Ressources/resultsb.png)

+Images reconstructed from the 3 components :
 ![Results 4](/Ressources/results4.png)

+*Note : Same as the gray autoencoder, the results are better for images where there is only one apple*
 ## III - Evaluation
 To evaluate the models we use the [FID](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance) (Fréchet inception distance) : the FID is the performance measure used to evaluate the quality of images created by a generative model.